 314 Commonwealth is located on the SW corner of Commonwealth and Hereford, with 40 Hereford to the east, across Hereford, 318 Commonwealth to the west, 311 Commonwealth to the north, across Commonwealth, and 45 Hereford to the south, across Alley 430.

-314 Commonwealth was designed by architect Charles Brigham and built in 1899-1900 by L. D. Wilcutt & Son, builders, as the home of Albert Cameron Burrage and his wife, Alice Hathaway (Haskell) Burrage.
-They previously had lived at 140 Townsend.
-He is shown as the owner of 314 Commonwealth on the original building permit application, dated April 29, 1899, and Alice Burrage is shown as the owner on the 1908, 1917, 1928, and 1938 Bromley maps.
-She continued to be the assessed owner through 1948.
+314 Commonwealth was designed by architect Charles Brigham and built in 1899-1900 by Lyman D. Willcutt & Son, masons, as the home of Albert Cameron Burrage and his wife, Alice Hathaway (Haskell) Burrage.
+He is shown as the owner on the original building permit application, dated April 29, 1899.

 Albert Burrage was an attorney and former president of several local gas lighting companies.
 In 1898, became interested in copper mining and was one of the original organizers of the Amalgamated Copper Company, which later became the Chile Copper Company.
 He also was owner of several chemical companies through the Drugs and Dyestuffs Corporation of New York.

-By 1948, 314 Commonwealth was owned by Mathew A. MacAuley.
-In July of 1948, he filed for (and subsequently received) permission to convert the property from a single-family dwelling into twenty medical offices.
+In July of 1948, the corporation filed for (and subsequently received) permission to convert the property from a single-family dwelling into twenty medical offices.

-In 1959, 314 Commonwealth became the Boston Evening Clinic.
+On July 22, 1959, 314 Commonwealth was acquired from Phoenix Mutual Life Insurance by the Boston Evening Clinic and Hospital.
 It previously had been located at 397 Commonwealth.

-In 1999, Boston Back Bay Board and Care declared bankruptcy, and in January of 2000, it transferred 314 Commonwealth to LB Burrage House, Inc., in compliance with its bankruptcy plan.
+In 1999, Boston Back Bay Board and Care declared bankruptcy, and on January 3, 2000, it transferred 314 Commonwealth to LB Burrage House, Inc., in compliance with its bankruptcy plan.

-In October of 2002, ELV Associates filed for (and subsequently received) permission to convert the property into five apartments with a garage.
+In October of 2002, ELV Associates (on behalf of Burrage House LLC) filed for (and subsequently received) permission to convert the property into five apartments with a garage.
 In conjunction with the conversion of the property, the entry vestibule, great hall, grand stairway, and second floor common hall were designated as landmarks to ensure their preservation.

-In November of 2003, Burrage House LLC converted the property into five condominium units: the Burrage Mansion Condominium.
+On November 18, 2003, Burrage House LLC converted the property into five condominium units: the Burrage Mansion Condominium.